danutdotrar/danutdotrar/README.md

-- 👋 Hello, I’m @danutdotrar, a Full-Stack Web Developer enthusiast :)
-- 👋 Hi, I'm Danut Morarasu!
+ 👋 Hi, I'm Danut Morarasu!
-- I'm an enthusiastic Full-Stack Web Developer with expertise in both front-end and back-end technologies.
+- I am an enthusiastic Full-Stack Web Developer with expertise in both front-end and back-end technologies.
 I am passionate about creating scalable and maintainable web applications and enjoy tackling complex problems.
 My goal is to continuously learn and implement the latest technologies to build efficient and high-quality applications.

 ## Skills